 - (1) Prior to the filing of a record on appeal in the appellate court, an appellant or cross-appellant may, without the consent of the other party, file a notice of withdrawal of its appeal with the tribunal from which appeal has been taken.
 Alternatively, prior to the filing of a record on appeal, the parties may file a signed stipulation agreeing to dismiss the appeal with the tribunal from which the appeal has been taken. - (2) After the record on appeal has been filed, an appellant or cross-appellant or all parties jointly may move the appellate court in which the appeal is pending, prior to the filing of an opinion, for dismissal of the appeal.
-The motion must specify the reasons therefor, the positions of all parties on the motion to dismiss, and the positions of all parties on the allocation of taxed costs.
+The motion must specify the reasons therefor, the positions of all parties on the motion to dismiss, and the positions of all parties or the allocation of taxed costs.
 The appeal may be dismissed by order upon such terms as agreed to by the parties or as fixed by the appellate court.

-(f) Effect of Withdrawal of Appeal.
-The withdrawal of an appeal shall not affect the right of any other party to file or continue such party's appeal or cross-appeal.
+(Left of Aldrawal of Ageal They therawal of in appeal shall not affect the right of any other party to file or continue such party's appeal or cross-appeal.

 287 N.C.
 671; 324 N.C.
 613; 354 N.C.
 609; 358 N.C.
 829; 361 N.C.
 732; 363 N.C.
 901; 369 N.C.
 763; 371 N.C.
-974.
+974; Order Dated 13 October 2021.